 Having a team with the required expertise to execute projects, is critical to achieving success.
-Our multi-disciplinary team of professionals, have strong backgrounds in the aviation, healthcare, wildlife tourism, corporate and organisational safety arenas and offer over 100 years of combined experience in human factors training and safety management in high risk domains.
+Our multi-disciplinary team of professionals has strong backgrounds in the aviation, healthcare, wildlife tourism, corporate and organisational safety arenas and offers over 100 years of combined experience in human factors training and safety management in high-risk domains.

 Neil is a Human Factors and Safety Management Systems specialist and has more than 30 years of Aviation experience working in a variety of senior roles, as an experienced International Airline Captain.

 He is a Senior Associate at GoCrisis (UK) and specializes in resilience engineering, risk analysis, and Enterprise Risk Management together with developing Non-Technical skills programs for leaders as well as frontline operators.

 Neil journeyed from the financial markets as an Equity Trader for DBH/Merill Lynch into pioneering early Wildlife Tourism Air operations as Chief Pilot for Conservation Corporation in the early nineties.
 He innovated Human Factors Integrations implementations across various industries including, hospitality, wildlife tourism, and aviation.

 Michael worked for Anglo American as a corporate pilot before joining South African Airways.
-He spent 25 years as a long range pilot ending his career as a Senior Captain on the Airbus A340 fleet.
-As an airline pilot he had many opportunities to observe, experience and interact with people, resulting in acquiring the social and cognitive skills required to operate in a highly skilled high risk environment.
-He has used these transferable skills to train other people working in high risk industries in effective leadership, complex problem solving, decision making, team work, communication, stress and fatigue management.
-Throughout his airline years he has had exposure to human factors, safety science, risk management and participated as a LOSA auditor.
-He has an avid interest in finance, business management and how start-up businesses grow to realise their full potential.
+He spent 25 years as a long-range pilot ending his career as a Senior Captain on the Airbus A340 fleet.
+As an airline pilot, he had many opportunities to observe, experience, and interact with people, resulting in acquiring the social and cognitive skills required to operate in a highly skilled high-risk environment.
+He has used these transferable skills to train other people working in high-risk industries in effective leadership, complex problem solving, decision making, teamwork, communication, stress, and fatigue management.
+Throughout his airline years, he has had exposure to human factors, safety science, and risk management and participated as a LOSA auditor.
+He has an avid interest in finance, business management, and how start-up businesses grow to realise their full potential.

 AVIATION SAFETY SPECIALIST